 Six recent student death’s in Portugal apparently caused by hazing in universities were recently reported in the New York Times.
 Jose Miguel Caldas de Almeida, a professor of psychiatry and a former dean of the medical faculty at Nova University in that country provided a fascinating analysis.
 He said that until two decades ago “hazing in Lisbon simply didn’t exist.”
 But, he went on, with declining quality in higher education, “many of our universities, especially private ones, are of bad quality, so people are desperately trying to recreate the feeling that studying there is something special.”
 He added that what he witnessed as a university dean “was more violent than the hazing that I saw in the Army in Africa while serving there as a military doctor during the Portugal’s colonial wars.”

 Just as individuals who have little self-esteem turn to scapegoating to further enhance their identity, so groups struggling with their own inferiority turn to scapegoating to find a special and exciting distinctiveness.Hazing in tottering system isa quick and dirty fix and a lot easier and more destructive than working positively to achieve excellence.

 A rather vexing cartoon from last weeks New Yorker had this lead: “Dan and Irene’s communication problems improve thanks to Richard, their couples therapist.”
-The picture shows Dan with his arm around Irene, happily bonding as they call their ... read more
+The picture shows Dan with his arm ... read more